-Our paper also contributes to the literature on delegation, started by Holmstrom (1984).
-The trade-off faced by the principal in this literature is similar to that faced by fund investors in our setting with heterogeneous preferences: the benefit of delegation is that the agent (fund manager) is more informed, whereas the cost is that the agent's preferences are misaligned with those of the principal.
-The key difference in that in our paper, multiple principals (fund investors) decide about delegating authority to one agent, without internalizing the effect of their delegation decisions on each other.
+Our paper also contributes to the literature on delegation, started by Holmstrom (1984).10 The trade-off faced by the principal in this literature is similar to that faced by fund investors in our setting with heterogeneous preferences: the benefit of delegation is that the agent (fund manager) is more informed, whereas the cost is that the agent's preferences are misaligned with those of the principal.
+Geelen, Hajda, and Starmans (2023) analyze this trade-off in the context of diverging pro-social preferences between the agent and the principal and show that a more pro-social agent does not always benefit the organization's sustainability.
+The key difference of our paper from this literature is that we consider multiple principals (fund investors), who decide about delegating authority to one agent, without internalizing the effect of their delegation decisions on each other.
 Thus, our paper is an example of "common agency" (Bernheim and Whinston, 1986), but in a delegation context.
 The delegation literature has also studied delegation with externalities (e.g., Alonso, Dessein, and Matouschek, 2008 and 2015; Rantakari, 2008) but has analyzed very different problems: in these papers, one principal decides on delegation to multiple agents, and agents do not interact through voting.